No evidence for the cold spot in the NVSS radio survey: Alternate choices of cuts

 One possible loophole remains: in Fig.~5 in \cite{Rudnick}, the statistical significance appears to be much higher if only sources with flux $S\ge 5$ mJy are retained.
 In this section, we consider the general question: can we get a statistically significant result if we use selection cuts other than our default choice?

-We divide the NVSS catalog into four flux bins, with delimiting values given by $\{3, 5, 12\}$ mJy; these values were chosen to roughly divide the catalog into quartiles.
+We divide the NVSS catalog into four flux bins, with delimiting values given by $\{3, 5, 12\}$ mJy.
 We also consider either dropping or retaining sources flagged as having complex structure in the NVSS catalog.
+For reference, the source density of NVSS is 46 deg$^{-2}$ with complex sources dropped, or 49 deg$^{-2}$ with complex sources retained.
+The delimiting values for our four flux bins were chosen to further divide the catalog into quartiles.

 In Table~\ref{tab:cuts}, we summarize the results of repeating the six analyses considered in this paper with various sets of cuts.
 This table presents many results in compressed form and is organized as we now explain.